On this page

 Ordinarily, international cooperation begins with an MoU and evolves into an MoA (if appropriate).

-Workflow from submission of agreement to signature: Flowchart for signing Academic Agreements
+Workflow from submission of agreement to signature: Process flowchart towards signing of an academic agreement

 Acts of due diligence in respect of Academic Collaboration and Transnational Relationships include: